thachmpham/thachmpham.github.io/md/gdb-find.md

 # 1. Introduction
 The find command in GDB is used to search for specific byte sequences in a process's memory.
 It helps locate values, strings, or addresses within a given memory range.

 In Linux, when a program runs, it is loaded into memory and divided into different segments.
-Below are list of segments.
+In this note, we will search for memory in the segments of a process with gdb.

 | **Segment**   | **Description**                 | **Growth**  |
 |:------------:|:--------------------------------:|:----------:|